 Steps to get back in school may involve someone coming to your home, attending part of the school day, access to a counselor or nurse, and options to contact you.
 That is part of the reason you need to find out what is possible at your child’s school.

 Next take care of yourself.
 Do your best to not take the blame and prepare to get simplified suggestions and advice from well-meaning or judgmental observers.
-If you haven’t had this happen to yourself or your child it is hard to understand so many people will minimize this problem.
+If you haven’t had this happen to yourself or your child it is hard to understand, so many people will minimize this problem.
 Everyone gets to take a look at your family and it may not be compassionate.
 Unfortunately, it comes with the territory.

 The next part of the plan is to develop a step-by-step hierarchy to get your child back in school.
-I am working on a “how to” for this that I will have available soon.
 You can view a sample example here.
 (You will need to scroll through the slides to find the hierarchy).
 The general principle is to create a series of steps that get harder as you go.
 You do each step until the anxiety for that step has substantially decreased and then move to the next.
 I came across this interactive worksheet on creating a hierarchy that you might try.
 Depending on your child, your child’s age, the severity of the anxiety and your resources it might take several months for the process of getting your child back in school.
 Adjust your expectations accordingly.